Tahquitz Chapter - Tahquitz District

 Serves the Temecula, Murrieta, Lake Elsinore, Hemet, San Jacinto, Menifee, and Idyllwild communities.

-Chapter Chief: Alex Truax Chapter Adviser: Keith Weinrich
+Chapter Chief: Aaron Truax Chapter Adviser: Keith Weinrich

 Chapter Meeting: Meets the first Thursday of every month at the Murrieta United Methodist Church in Murrieta at 7 PM.